-We first discuss the significance of the "net surplus" term for Muslims, and then discuss each interaction terms for Muslim respondents and compare these to the main terms and the interactions terms for Catholics.
-The "net surplus" designates the quantity of subjective religiosity among Muslims that is not accounted for by other variables included in the model.
-Crucially, the top red coefficient indicates that a pooled model across all respondents shows no religiosity differential net of all controls including in the model since the error bar overlaps with zero.
-Comparing this pooled coefficients with coefficients from within-cluster analyses however, we see that the pooled coefficient hides a net, positive differential among two subgroups - namely the socially dependent and the urban middle class+.
-Meanwhile, the coefficients for the working class and peripheral petite bourgeoisie overlaps with zero, indicating that there exists no significant difference between Muslim and natives once variables relating to our hypotheses and other controls are introduced.
+of the "net surplus" term for Muslims and then discuss each interaction term for Muslim respondents and compare these to the main terms and the interactions terms for Catholics.
+The net surplus designates the quantity of subjective religiosity among Muslims that is not accounted for by other variables included in the model.
+Crucially, the top red coefficient indicates that a pooled model across all respondents shows no religiosity differential net of all controls included in the model since the error bar overlaps with zero.
+Comparing this pooled coefficient with coefficients from within-cluster analyses, however, we see that the pooled coefficient hides a net positive differential among two subgroups-namely, the socially dependent and the urban middle class +.
+Meanwhile, the coefficients for the working class and peripheral petite bourgeoisie overlap with zero, indicating that there exists no significant difference between Muslims and natives once variables relating to our hypotheses and other controls are introduced.
 This is a substantively important result.
-A nominal group approach would yield an average results showing all second-generation Muslims to have no religiosity differential net of controls.
-Instead, withingroup estimates obtained from ISCA show that unexplained cultural difference exists, but only for two Muslim subgroups for whom the differential is quite high given that the scale runs from zero to two.
-Comparing these coefficients to the Catholic second-generation, we see that our model performs better among Muslims than Catholics, as the latter has a higher and more consistent religiosity differential net of controls.
+A nominal group approach would yield an average result showing all second-generation Muslims to have no religiosity differential net of controls.
+Instead, within-group estimates obtained from ISCA show that unexplained cultural difference exists but only for two Muslim subgroups for whom the differential is quite high given that the scale runs from 0 to 2.
+Comparing these coefficients to the Catholic second generation, we see that our model performs better among Muslims than Catholics, as the latter has a higher and more consistent religiosity differential net of controls.